black-sliver/apclientpp/README.md

   * load the cert store by passing the path as 4th argument to APClient's constructor
 * apclient will try to load system certs, but this should only be used for testing: outdated Windows has outdated certs, macos/Linux without OpenSSL or with a different version won't find any certs

+## Compression Support

+To enable "permessage-deflate" compression support on desktop, update wswrap to 1.03.00 or newer and link with libz.

+Context takeover is not supported.

 ## Callbacks